When does Metropolized Hamiltonian Monte Carlo provably outperform Metropolis-adjusted Langevin algorithm?: Preliminaries

 We denote the forward mapping from $(\cq_0, \cp_0)$ to $(\cq_t, \cp_t)$ as $\bF_t$.
 That is, $\bF_t(\cq_0, \cp_0) = (\cq_t, \cp_t)$. \paragraph{Metropolized HMC with leapfrog integrator.} To implement continuous HMC practically, it needs to be approximated through time discretization.
 We use the leapfrog or St\"ormer-Verlet integrator to discretize the continuous HMC dynamics.
 For integer $K \geq 1$ and step-size $\step$, HMC with leapfrog integrator is an iterative algorithm that works as follows.
 At each iteration, given $q_0 \in \real^d$ and an independent $p_0 \sim \Normal(0, \Ind_d)$, it runs the following updates for $k = 0, 1, \ldots, K-1$:

 That is,

-The forward mapping from $(q_0, p_0)$ to $(q_{k }, p_{k })$ is denoted $\F_k$.
-That is, $\F_k(q_0, p_0) = (q_{k }, p_{k })$.
+The forward mapping from $(q_0, p_0)$ to $(q_{k }, p_{k })$ is denoted $\F_k$, thus $(q_k,p_k)=\F_k(q_0, p_0)$.
 Since discretizing the dynamics generates discretization errors at each iteration, a Metropolis-Hastings adjustment is used to ensure the correct stationary measure.
 The Metropolized HMC accepts the proposal $(q_K, p_K)$ with acceptance probability

 The resulting algorithm is what we call the Metropolized HMC with step-size $\step$ and $K$ leapfrog steps.
 Throughout the paper, this algorithm is what we refer to when we simply say the HMC algorithm.
 We denote its Markov transition kernel by $\transition_{\taghmc(K, \step)}$.
 The dependence on $K$ and $\step$ is omitted if it is clear from the context.
 Note that MALA can be seen as a special case of Metropolized HMC with a single leapfrog step (K=1), as described in~\cite{neal2011mcmc}.